Kojo Yankah: Education

 Kojo Yankah was born at Agona Duakwa in the Agona East District of the Central Region of Ghana.
 His primary education was in various schools in the Central Region.
 He attended Adisadel College for his secondary education.
 He then taught for a few years before proceeding to the University of Ghana, where he graduated with a Bachelor of Arts Honours degree in English.

+He pursued further education at the University of Ghana for the Graduate Diploma in Journalism & Communication (1976) and also the M.Phil, African Studies (1988).
+He also went on Fellowship at the University of Nairobi, Kenya and Cornell University, Cornell, Ithaca, New York, to study Communication Studies for Development.

-Communications
+Communications and Culture

-After graduation, Yankah taught at the Adisadel College for two years.
+After graduation, Yankah was invited to teach English at his alma mater Adisadel College for two years.
 He worked with various government institutions, including the Information Services Department and the Social Security and National Insurance Trust.
-In 1982, after the Provisional National Defence Council military government came to power, he was appointed editor of the government-owned Daily Graphic newspaper which had the highest circulation in Ghana.
-He was later appointed Director of the Ghana Institute of Journalism.
+He was appointed Deputy Public Relations Manager of the Ghana Industrial Holding Corporation (GIHOC) in 1978-1980, after which he resigned to establish his PR firm, Yankah & Associates, from where he also practiced as a freelance Broadcaster, journalist and PR consultant.
+In 1982, after the Provisional National Defence Council (PNDC) military government came to power, he was appointed editor of the government-owned Daily Graphic newspaper which had the highest circulation in Ghana.
+He was later appointed Director of the Ghana Institute of Journalism (GIJ) in 1984 until 1993 when he opted to stand for elections and won to become Member of Parliament for Agona East Constituency.
+The President appointed him Deputy Minister for Information (1993–96), Minister of Central Region (!997-1998), and Minister for Ashanti Region (late 1998 till he resigned from office in December 1999 for personal reasons).
+He went back to public relations consultancy under Yankah & Associates while planning to establish a Communication institution.

-In 2001, he established the Africa Institute of Journalism and Communications.
-This institution has now become the African University College of Communications, affiliated to the University of Ghana and with accreditation from the National Accreditation Board in March 2004.
+In 2002, he established the Africa Institute of Journalism and Communications which became the African University College of Communications, affiliated to the University of Ghana and with accreditation from the National Accreditation Board in March 2004.

+Kojo Yankah, a writer and Cultural activist, created and produced the first local detective television series, INSPECTOR BEDIAKO, on Ghana and Nigerian Television in 1990 for about 6 years.
+It is currently shown on DSTV.
+While as Minister of State, he was invited to serve as Chairman of the Marketing Committee of the newly established Pan African Historical Theatre Festival (PANAFEST).In 1997, he was elected Chairman of the International Board PANAFEST until he retired in 2007.
+Yankah later founded the Pan African Heritage World Museum (pahmuseum.org).
+He is also patron of the Ghana Culture Forum.